Jirinrin/AYA/README.md

 - to run a command you need to prefix it with a `.`
 - use `.help` to know all the commands
 - use `.helpp {command}` to get help for a specific command
+- apparently tab completion is a thing for commands

 Picture manipulation relevant commands:
 - `.move-to`: move tagged pictures to tag folders